-This is a company that typically consists of many middle-managers and there are several lines of communication between the top and the bottom.
-This is a good structure when complicated processes and systems are required.
+Companies with a hierarchical organization structure have many middle-managers and several lines of communication between employees at the top and employees at the bottom.
+Companies that require complicated processes and systems tend to use this business structure.

 Hockey Stick Growth

-When the growth rate of a business resembles a hockey stick shape when plotted on a graph.
-Growth starts slowly, characterized by slow sales and high costs, but quickly shifts to a rapid, exponential incline.
-This is the type of growth that angel investors and venture capitalists are most interested in.
+Hockey Stick Growth, the type of growth in which angel investors and venture capitalists are most interested, occurs when the growth rate of a business resembles a hockey stick shape when plotted on a graph.
+Growth starts slowly, characterized by slow sales and high costs, but quickly becomes exponential, rising steeply on the graph.

 Initial Public Offering (IPO)

-The first offering of stocks or shares of your business to the public for investment purposes.
+Initial Public Offering is the first offering of stocks or shares of a business to the public for investment purposes.

 Intellectual Property (see also Proprietary Information)

 Proprietary or protected information owned by the company.
 Proprietary information:

 - Has value

 - Reveals a company’s competitive advantage